 This shift in the workforce in turn affected female base pay in Nigeria.
 Overall, average female base pay was 121% higher than male pay in 2019.
 This figure dropped from 145% in 2018, mainly due to the fact that we hired more male employees at our Work Level 3 (middle management) grade which influenced the average base pay.

 The difference between gender pay gap & equal pay

-Louise Sutton, Global Equity & Reward Manager in our HR function, explains gender pay gap is not a measure of equal pay.
+Andrew Forsythe, Global Reward Director in our HR function, explains that gender pay gap is not a measure of equal pay.

-Just because a gender pay gap exists at a company level, it does not mean that female employees are paid less than male employees at a grade or individual job level.
+Just because a gender pay gap exists at a company level, it doesn’t mean that female employees are paid less than male employees at a grade or individual job level.
 The gender pay gap simply shows that the company average pay is different between the genders.

 There can be all sorts of reasons for this.
-Even if a company has a rigorously applied equal pay reward practice, there could be a company level gender pay gap showing the average female salary is lower than the average male.
+Even if a company has a rigorously applied equal pay reward practice, there could be a company-level gender pay gap showing the average female salary is lower than the average male, or vice versa.
 This could be due to gender demographics – so it’s crucial to understand this bigger picture across the business.
 That’s the job of our team.”